 Two editions of Dynamic System Analysis are available: DSA Portable and DSA Preboot.
 For more information about both editions, see DSA editions.

-Systems Director is a platform-management foundation that streamlines the way you manage physical and virtual systems in a heterogeneous environment.
-By using industry standards, Systems Director supports multiple operating systems and virtualization technologies for Lenovo and non-Lenovo x86 platforms.
-For more information, see the Systems Director Information Center at the IBM Systems Director website and Systems Director.
+IBM Systems Director is a platform-management foundation that streamlines the way you manage physical and virtual systems in a heterogeneous environment.
+By using industry standards, IBM Systems Director supports multiple operating systems and virtualization technologies for IBM and non-IBM x86 platforms.
+For more information, see the IBM Systems Director Information Center at the IBM Systems Director website and IBM Systems Director.

 Integrated Management Module II (IMM2)The Integrated Management Module II (IMM2) combines service processor functions, video controller, and remote presence and blue-screen capture features in a single chip.
 The IMM2 provides advanced service-processor control, monitoring, and alerting function.
 If an environmental condition exceeds a threshold or if a system component fails, the IMM2 lights LEDs to help you diagnose the problem, records the error in the IMM2 event log, and alerts you to the problem.
 Optionally, the IMM2 also provides a virtual presence capability for remote server management capabilities.
 The IMM2 provides remote server management through the following industry-standard interfaces: